 - Increase the impact of the research programme as a whole

 - Collaborate on joint publications

-Table 1 below describes the various ways that GACD researchers can engage with the Research Network.
+The following items describes the various ways that GACD researchers can engage with the Research Network.
 Any member of the network is able to participate across various GACD platforms, regardless of seniority.
-This table provides examples of engagement opportunities, which have largely been driven by GACD researchers:
+The following provides examples of engagement opportunities, which have largely been driven by GACD researchers.

 Research programme close